What are the benefits of an alarm control unit?

 Without an alarm control unit, residents will need to physically test each of their alarms across several different rooms.
 This is a simple task for those who are able (typically via a broom/ladder) however this can be difficult for the elderly, disabled or those living in properties with high ceilings.

-Therefore, by integrating just one Wi-Safe 2 alarm into a home network, you can test every alarm remotely with the press of a button (and without a broom or ladder!).
+Therefore, by integrating just one Smart RF alarm into a home network, you can test every alarm remotely with the press of a button (and without a broom or ladder!).

 Monitoring your interlinked alarm network

 FireAngel’s alarm control unit tests and monitors alarms that are interlinked via wireless radio frequency – an installation process that is much quicker and less destructive than installing via hard-wiring.

 When alarms are interlinked it means that, should one alarm detect a problem, all the alarms in the network will sound.
 Not only will this provide a quicker warning (and hence more time to escape) but the alarms will sound to mimic the originating alarms sound pattern.
 Hence, carbon monoxide and fire events will sound very different to tenants, enabling them to respond accordingly.
 Find out more here.

 Like a TV remote, an alarm control unit gives residents easily accessible control over their fire alarm system (this may be wireless, hardwired, or a mixed system).
 It is not essential, of course, but it does make things incredibly simple and straightforward!